scikit-learn-contrib/hdbscan/docs/how_hdbscan_works.rst

 --------------------

-Intuitively we want the choose clusters that persist and have a longer lifetime; short lived clusters are ultimately probably merely artifcacts of the single linkage approach.
+Intuitively we want the choose clusters that persist and have a longer lifetime; short lived clusters are probably merely artifacts of the single linkage approach.
 Looking at the previous plot we could say that we want to choose those clusters that have the greatest area of ink in the plot.
 To make a flat clustering we will need to add a further